Living with HIV

 Hivpoint provides adaptation training courses for people living with HIV.
 Family courses and couples courses are open for family members as well.
 The aim of the courses is to support life management and the ability to function, to find resources and to get peer support from other people living with HIV.

-Dates, detailed course programmes and application form are found here.
+Dates, detailed course programmes and application forms are found here.